 The word Pastor itself as the usual default among Baptists is perhaps an unfortunate misnomer.
 The word is used in the KJV only once, in Ephesians 4:11, a verse that lists numerous offices or callings.
 At least one other word there has been used as a synonym for the office of Pastor, Prophet.

 Prophecy and Prophet in The Bible is not just about predictions of the future, it's proclaiming the word of God.
 So any Preacher is a Prophet.
-But I also feel strongly from Corinthians that the head(s) of a congregation should not be the only person to Prophecy.
+But I also feel strongly from Corinthians that the head(s) of a congregations should not be the only people to Prophecy.

 Every Christian should be an Evangelist to an extent, the Great Commission is for us all.
-But we don't all have the ability to dedicate our lives to traveling to bring the Gospel to new regions like Paul did.
+But we don't all have the ability or the calling to dedicate our lives to traveling to bring the Gospel to new regions like Paul did.

 The word translated Pastor is very similar to words translated Shepherd elsewhere (Strongs treats it as the same word, but it has a unique distinct spelling in the Greek text).
 But also similar to words for flock.
 No other Bible verse justifies making any member of The Body a Shepherd, Jesus makes clear in John 10:16 he is the only Shepherd of his flock, Jesus doesn't need "under shepherds".
 Hebrew 13:20 included.

 The grammar in Ephesians 4:11 pairs Pastors and Teachers together in a way that isn't done with the others.
 Sometimes in a flock the more well trained sheep help keep the others inline by setting an example.
 Perhaps that is all the word translated Pastor means.
 Teaching by example.

 Teacher here does not mean the modern notion of a Teacher, nothing in The Bible ever approved of the modern notion of school.
 Tutor might be more accurate.